 \subsection{Adversarial Reinforcement Learning}

 Despite the success of RL algorithms, they are susceptible to changes in environmental settings \cite{rlblogpost, morimoto2005robust}.
-Hence, various forms of adversarial training \cite{goodfellow2014explaining} have been introduced to tackle this problem.
-One such approach involves adding adversarial perturbations to the observations of the agent, by attacking either only the image inputs \cite{huang2017adversarial, lin2017tactics, kos2017delving}, or addressing the entire state vector \cite{mandlekar2017adversarially, pattanaik2018robust}.
-Another approach involves the use of source-domain ensembles, which is adapted to the target domain using Bayesian model adaptation \cite{rajeswaran2016epopt}.
+Hence, various forms of adversarial training \cite{goodfellow2014explaining} have been introduced to solve this problem.
+One such approach involves adding adversarial perturbations to the observations of the agent by attacking either only the image inputs \cite{huang2017adversarial, lin2017tactics, kos2017delving} or addressing the entire state vector \cite{mandlekar2017adversarially, pattanaik2018robust}.
+Another approach involves using source-domain ensembles, which are adapted to the target domain using the Bayesian model adaptation \cite{rajeswaran2016epopt}.

-The approach most relevant to our work is the minimax approach extending Robust RL \cite{morimoto2005robust}.
-This approach, known as Robust Adversarial RL (RARL) \cite{pinto2017robust}, simultaneously trains two RL agents: one referred to as the protagonist and the other one referred to as the adversary.
-The adversary is tasked with applying destabilising forces to impede the protagonist, while the protagonist learns to be robust against the adversary.
-An extension of this work has been provided by Risk-Averse RARL (RARARL) \cite{pan2019risk}, which focuses on safety-critical cyber-physical systems, by modeling the risk as the variance of an ensemble of value functions.
-In contrast to RARL and RARARL that model the setup as a two-agent reinforcement learning scenario, as mentioned in Section~\ref{sec:intro}, our proposed solution reduces the number of reward functions to be defined and tuned, requires less parameters of the adversary to be optimized, as introduced in Secion~\ref{subsec:safe}, and allows for better expressiveness for the adversary using temporal logic specifications.
+Further, the approach most relevant to our study is the minimax approach extending robust RL \cite{morimoto2005robust}.
+This approach, which is known as robust adversarial RL (RARL) \cite{pinto2017robust}, simultaneously trains two RL agents: one called the protagonist, while the other is called the adversary.
+The adversary is tasked with applying destabilizing forces to impede the protagonist, while the protagonist learns to be robust to the adversary.
+An extension of RARL has been provided by risk-averse RARL (RARARL) \cite{pan2019risk}, which focuses on safety-critical cyber-physical systems, by modeling the risk as the variance of an ensemble of value functions.
+However, RARARL can only solve problems with a discrete action space and requires an ensemble of multiple neural networks, requiring a significant computational resource.
+In contrast to the RARL and RARARL that model the setup as a two-agent RL scenario, as mentioned in Section~\ref{sec:intro}, our proposed solution reduces the number of reward functions to be defined and tuned, requires fewer parameters of the adversary to be optimized, as introduced in Section~\ref{subsec:safe}, and allows for better expressiveness for the adversary using temporal logic specifications.